bhollis/maruku/docs/maruku.md

 [^1]: "a different philosophy" stands for "ugly" `:-)`

-The in-memory representation makes it very easy to export to various formats (altough, for, now)
+The in-memory representation makes it very easy to export to various formats (at the moment HTML and LaTeX/PDF; the next is pretty-printed Markdown).

 Other improvements over Bluecloth: